Skip to main content

 If you do not suffer from a fear of flying or flying anxiety but have a loved one who does, it can be difficult to know what to say, perhaps because you fear making the situation worse.

-"Acknowledge that flying can be a scary thing, without invalidating how they feel," says Nippoda, adding that this is especially important if you (or they) are not a frequent flyer.
+"Acknowledge that flying can be a scary thing, without invalidating how they feel," says Nippoda, adding that this is especially important if either of you are not a frequent flyer.
 They need to know they are not alone.

 It might be useful to practise positive affirmations with your loved one.
 As you recite these, you should ask the other person to repeat each phrase.
 These phrases can be: